JohnWCartmell/ERScript/html/change-18-May-2025.md

 ### Completion Date
 Completed  22/07/2025.
+Cleaned up by deletion of unwanted labels on 31 August 205.

 We still need fine tuning of secondary labels but that will need to be done when I have places I want to use them.